meilisearch/strapi-plugin-meilisearch/README.md

 ## 🎬 Getting Started

-Now that you have installed the plugin, a running meiliSearch instance and, a running Strapi app, lets go the plugin page on your admin dashboard.
+Now that you have installed the plugin, a running meiliSearch instance and, a running Strapi app, let's go to the plugin page on your admin dashboard.

-On the left-navbar `MeiliSearch` appears under the `PLUGINS` category.
+On the left-navbar, `MeiliSearch` appears under the `PLUGINS` category.
 If it does not, ensure that you have installed the plugin and re-build Strapi (see [installation](#-installation)).

 ### 🤫 Add Credentials